appiko-dev/appiko-dev/README.md

 - 👋 Hi, I’m @appiko-dev
 - 👀 I’m interested in developing mobile and web applications
-- 🌱 I’m currently learning kotlin as well as c#
+- 🌱 I’m currently learning kotlin
 - 💞️ I’m looking to collaborate on any project that interests me
 - 📫 How to reach me appikdeveloper@gmail.com